-If an initial pretrial conference is scheduled, written notice shall be sent to each attorney of record, or if there is no counsel of record, to the party or parties not represented.
-When practicable, the trial judge shall conduct the initial pretrial conference.
-Trial counsel shall attend the initial pretrial conference in person or, with approval of the Court, by telephone.
+If an initial pretrial conference is scheduled, written notice shall be sent to each attorney of record, or if there is no counsel of record, to the party or parties directly. not represented.
+When practicable, the Trial Judge shall conduct the initial pretrial conference.
+Trial counsel shall attend the initial pretrial conference in person or, with approval of the court, electronically by telephone.